The rivalry between sales vs marketing is as old and well-known as the Hatfields and the McCoys.

 Big companies move slowly and have a lot of moving parts, so it makes sense that these two groups might not be able to work together very effectively.
 But in small businesses, that doesn’t have to be the case.

-When a team is small, a cohesive, united front is vital.
-And this includes the marketing department and the salespeople.
+When a company is small, a cohesive, united front is vital.
+And this includes the marketing department and the sales team.

 Small and/or new businesses need more reliable revenue than large, established ones.
 The ground is always shaky until they have a solid customer base or processes that lead to consistent money coming in.